Sparse Regular Expression Matching: Introduction

+Our main result is an efficient algorithm for sparse regular expression matching. \begin{theorem} Given a regular expression $R$ with $m$ positions and a string $Q$ of length $n$, we can solve the regular expression matching problem in space $O(m)$ and time \end{theorem} Since the density $\Delta$ is at most $nm+1$, this essentially replaces $nm$ with $\Delta$ in the complexity of regular expression matching.
+As an immediate Corollary of Theorem~\ref{thm:regexmatching} we obtain a solution to deterministic regular expression matching using $O(n\log \log m + m)$ time and $O(m)$ space, thus matching the best known bound of Groz and Maneth~\cite{GM2017}.
+We complement Theorem~\ref{thm:regexmatching} with an essentially matching conditional lower bound. \begin{theorem} For any $\Delta = n^{1+\gamma}$, for any constant $0 < \gamma \leq 1$, there exists no $O(\Delta^{1-\epsilon})$ time algorithm for regular expression matching for any constant $\epsilon>0$ assuming SETH. \end{theorem}

-The key component in Theorem~\ref{thm:regexmatching} is a new compact representation of the position automaton that supports efficient \emph{state-set transitions}, that is, given a set of states $S$ and a character $\alpha$, compute the set of states, denoted $\delta(S,\alpha)$, reachable from $S$ via transitions labeled $\alpha$.
-Existing polynomial space solutions to this problem use either $O(|S||\delta(S, \alpha)|)$ or near linear time in $m$ (see related work).
-We give a new representation that achieves the following bound: \begin{theorem} Given a regular expression $R$ with $m$ positions, we can represent the position automaton in $O(m)$ space and preprocessing time, such that given any set of states $S$ in sorted order and a character $\alpha$, we can compute the state-set transition $\delta(S,\alpha)$ in time \end{theorem} The sorted order of $S$ in Theorem~\ref{thm:finiteautomaton} refers to the ordering of the corresponding positions in $R$ from left-to-right.
-Hence we improve the "rectangular" $O(|S||\delta(S, \alpha)|)$ time bound to an almost linear bound.
-By simulating the position automaton for $R$ with Theorem~\ref{thm:finiteautomaton} on the string $Q$ we directly obtain Theorem~\ref{thm:regexmatching}.
+Theorem~\ref{thm:regexmatching} is based on a compact representation of the position automaton that supports efficient sparse state-set transitions. \begin{theorem} Given a regular expression $R$ with $m$ positions, we can represent the position automaton in $O(m)$ space and preprocessing time, such that given any set of states $S$ in sorted order and a character $\alpha$, we can compute the state-set transition $\delta(S,\alpha)$ in time The output of the state-set transition is also reported in sorted order. \end{theorem} The sorted order of $S$ and $\delta(S,\alpha)$ in Theorem~\ref{thm:finiteautomaton} refers to the ordering of the corresponding positions in $R$ from left to right (without this condition the $\log \log (m/|S|)$ factor becomes $\log \log |S|)$).
+Theorem~\ref{thm:finiteautomaton} significantly improves the previous $O(|S| |\delta(S, \alpha)|)$ and $O(m)$ time bounds.
+Since any solution must use at least $\Omega(|S| + |\delta(S, \alpha)|)$ to read the input and write the output the bound is almost optimal.